atulkumar2/investor_agent_data/README.md

 Analyzes existing NSE bhavcopy files in a directory and identifies missing dates

+### 3. indian_holidays.py - Public Holiday Configuration

+Shared module containing NSE market holidays.
+Loads actual holiday dates from a comprehensive CSV file (667+ holidays from 1990-2024+), with fallback to basic recurring holidays if the file is unavailable.
+Both the downloader and analyzer use this module to skip market closed days.

 ## Features

 - ✅ Automated navigation through NSE website with calendar-based date selection
 - ✅ Configurable date range via command-line arguments
 - ✅ Weekly browser session batching (Monday-Friday) for improved performance
 - ✅ Intelligent operation skipping - full navigation only on first day of week
-- ✅ Automatic weekend skipping with logged entries
+- ✅ Automatic weekend and public holiday skipping with logged entries
+- ✅ Shared public holiday configuration across all scripts
 - ✅ Rotating browser user agents for each download
 - ✅ Optimized wait times (5 seconds per selector)
 - ✅ 60-second download wait with retry mechanism